Amending an Existing Planning Permit

 Process steps for each of these application types can be read at the following page:

-For further information or assistance with planning forms, fees and checklists please contact:
+For further information or assistance with Amending an existing Planning permit please contact:

 Planning Services Team - 5950 1010 or